So you have just one day in Bologna, Italy–don’t worry!

 Of course, you should definitely start your meal with a plate of Emilia-Romagnan cured meats, including mortadella (the delicious meat that has been radically altered and renamed bologna outside of Italy).

 Head over to Torre Asinelli for a great view of Bologna.

 Climbing the leaning medieval tower of Asinelli is a bit of a challenge for those of us who are scared of heights: at 498 perilous steps up (that almost always have at least one side open to a visible drop, though there is a handrail), it is by far the tallest tower in Bologna.

 But, as someone who hated every second of the climb, I can attest that it was totally worth it.

 Reaching the top of Torre Asinelli will give you incredibly epic views over Bologna, including views of Piazza Maggiore and a chance to see Torre Garisenda, which sits next door to Asinelli and has an even more pronounced lean, from above.

-Because only a limited number of people are allowed to climb Torre Asinelli at a time, we recommend booking your ticket through the official website in advance.
+Because only a limited number of people are allowed to climb Torre Asinelli at a time, we recommend booking your ticket in advance through the official website.

 Enjoy the porticoes.